GuideDog: A Real-World Egocentric Multimodal Dataset for Blind and Low-Vision Accessibility-Aware Guidance: Introduction

-In summary, our main contributions are: \begin{enumerate}[leftmargin=*,topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex] \itemsep{-0.2em} \item A novel accessibility-aware dataset/benchmark, \benchmarkname, that contains 22K real-world scene image-description pairs for blind and low vision (BLV) people, and a subset \benchmarkQAname containing 818 samples to measure fine-grained visual perception capabilities in real-world scene images. \item A scalable pipeline for the dataset construction improving efficiency while maintaining quality, based on \benchmarkname standards, incorporated from established BLV guidelines. \item Experimental results and analysis revealing current MLLMs' capabilities and limitations in providing effective BLV guidance, particularly highlighting the critical gap in spatial understanding. \end{enumerate}
+Our contributions are: \begin{enumerate} \item \benchmarkname, an accessibility-aware dataset with 22K real-world scene image–description pairs designed for blind and low vision (BLV) users, along with \benchmarkQAname, an 818-sample QA benchmark for evaluating fine-grained visual perception in real-world scenes. \item A scalable dataset construction pipeline that shifts annotation from generation to human verification, using \benchmarkname standards distilled from established BLV guidance. \item Experimental results demonstrating that spatial understanding and adherence to BLV-specific standards remain key challenges for current MLLMs. \end{enumerate}